joshuaforbes/FSN-Set-Manupulator/README.md

 - **listMaxTuplesAll**: This function takes in a set and returns a list of all tuples in the set with the same maximum value.
 This function will behave as listMaxTuples if the set only has one max tuple.
+- **mom**: This function takes in a list of truncated maximum values, preferentially the product of truncateConsequentMu and listMaxTuplesAll, and, returns the mean of the maximum values of the tuples (ie, the integer value).

 ## Warning!